campaignmonitor/createsend-php/README.md

 documentation in each of the csrest_*.php files or simply by examining the var_dump results in each of the provided samples.

-TODO: Update all existing samples to use OAuth by default.
 TODO: Add samples for authenticating using both OAuth and an API key.
 TODO: Write sample applications to demonstrate both these approaches.